alex/what-happens-when/README.rst

 * `WiFi`_
 * `Cellular data network`_

-In all cases the last point at which the packet leaves your computer is a digital-to-analog (DAC) converter which fires off electrical 1's and 0's on a wire.
-On the other end of the physical bit transfer is an `analog-to-digital converter`_  which converts the electrical bits into logic signals to be processed by the next `network node`_ where its from and to addresses would be analyzed further.
+For most home or small business Internet connections the packet will pass from your computer, possibly through a local network, and then through a modem (MOdulator/DEModulator) which converts digital 1's and 0's into an analog signal suitable for transmission over telephone, cable, or wireless telephony connections.
+On the other end of the connection is another modem which converts the analog singnal back into digital signals to be processed by the next `network node`_ where its from and to addresses would be analyzed further.

+Most larger businesses and some newer residential connections will have fibre or direct Ethernet connections, in which case the data remains digital, and is passed directly to the next `network node`_ for processing.

 Eventually, the packet will reach the router managing the local subnet.
 From there, it will continue to travel to the AS's border routers, other ASes, and